OpenMoonRay/openmoonray-docs/docs/user-reference/performance.md

 In this case, the used memory size at MCRT phase start timing is 15.2GB.

-### Step C : Calculate texture cache size<br>
+### Step C : Calculate the texture cache size<br>
 Therefore, the expected best texture cache size would be

 ```
 textureCacheSize = 119GByte - 15.2GByte = 104GByte = 106496MByte
 ```

-We should convert it to MByte and set it as sceneVariable.
+This should be converted to MByte and set as sceneVariable.

 ```lua
 ["texture_cache_size"] = 106496